FutureActivities/Magento2-Api/README.md

 attributes and media gallery.
 Due to a bug in Magento this is missing by default.
 See: https://github.com/magento/magento2/issues/8700

+### Category Repository

+Adds `category_children` to extension attributes, with this containing more details about the child category.

 ### Product Repository

 Add `configurable_product_options_labels` to extension attributes.